aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icss2properties/cue/_index.md

 ---
 title: ICSS2Properties.Cue
 second_title: Aspose.HTML for .NET API Reference
-description: ICSS2Properties property.
+description: ICSS2Properties Cue property.
 The cue property is a shorthand for setting cue-before and cue-after.
 If two values are given the first value is cue-before and the second is cue-after.
 If only one value is given it applies to both properties
 type: docs
 weight: 380
 url: /net/aspose.html.dom.css/icss2properties/cue/